StivanStefanovDev/Candidate-Relationship-Manager---CRM---APIv1/README.md

 ### 👤 Candidates

-- Full profile with resume, contact info, tags, and status
+- Store candidate profiles with resume links, contact info, and status
-- Attach to one or more job positions
+- Assign candidates to one or more job positions
-- Notes from recruiter or team members
+- Add notes or tags for easy filtering

 ### 💼 Job Positions

-- Title, description, location (remote/on-site)
+- Create and manage job postings (title, description, location)
-- Track all related candidates
+- View all candidates linked to a job
-- Hiring status (Open, Closed, Paused)
+- Mark roles as open, closed, or paused

 ### 📆 Interview Stages

-- Structured interview pipeline per candidate
+- Track each candidate's interview progress
-- Stage type, date, interviewer, feedback
+- Record stage type, date, interviewer name, and feedback

 ### 🔔 Reminders

-- Automatic or manual follow-up reminders
+- Set follow-up reminders to avoid ghosting good candidates
-- Prevent candidates from slipping through the cracks
+- Optional email or dashboard-based notifications

-### 📊 Analytics (Basic)
+### 📊 Basic Analytics

-- Candidates per job
-- Conversion rates (Applied → Interview → Offer)
+- See how many candidates are in each stage
+- Track conversion rates and drop-offs
-- Time spent in pipeline
+- Understand average time spent in the pipeline

 ---

-## 🧱 Project Structure (Planned)
+## 🧱 Planned Structure

-- `Domain/` – Core entities (Candidate, Job, InterviewStage)
+We'll follow Django best practices with a modular app design:

-- `Application/` – Services, interfaces, business logic
+- `accounts/` – Authentication, user management
-- `Infrastructure/` – EF Core, database setup, background jobs
+- `jobs/` – Job positions and their metadata
+- `candidates/` – Candidate profiles, attachments, tagging
-- `API/` – Controllers, DTOs, endpoints, middleware
+- `interviews/` – Stages, scheduling, feedback
+- `reminders/` – Follow-up logic (background tasks)
+- `api/` – DRF views, serializers, routers
-- `Tests/` – Unit and integration tests
+- `tests/` – Unit and integration test cases

-Follows Clean Architecture principles.

 ---

 ## 🛠️ Tech Stack

-- **C# + ASP.NET Core 8**
-- **Entity Framework Core** (PostgreSQL or SQLite)
+- **Python 3.11+**
-- **JWT Authentication**
+- **Django 5.0**
-- **MediatR** (CQRS-style commands/queries)
-- **FluentValidation** (request validation)
-- **Serilog** (structured logging)
-- **Hangfire** or **Quartz.NET** (background reminders)
+- **Django REST Framework (DRF)** – API endpoints
+- **PostgreSQL** – Primary database
+- **Simple JWT** – Authentication
+- **Celery + Redis** – Background jobs (for reminders)
+- **pytest** – Testing
-- **Swagger/OpenAPI** for docs
+- **drf-spectacular** – OpenAPI/Swagger docs
-- **xUnit + Moq** for testing

 ---

 ## 🚀 Possible Extensions

-- Email integration (e.g. follow-up emails, interview reminders)
-- Resume parsing (via 3rd-party API or simple metadata)
+- Resume upload and parsing
+- Email integration for follow-ups or outreach
-- Shareable candidate profiles (public read-only tokens)
+- Shareable candidate summaries (with access tokens)
-- Admin/team accounts with role-based access
+- Multi-user teams and role-based permissions

 ---

-## 👀 Who Is This For?
+## 👀 Who This Is For

-- **Recruiters** tired of bulky, bloated ATS tools
-- **Engineering managers** who want visibility on pipeline
+- **Recruiters** who want a clean, focused way to manage pipelines
-- **Developers** building clean, real-world C# backends
+- **Hiring teams** looking for better candidate visibility
+- **Developers** wanting to demonstrate Django API design, background jobs, and multi-entity systems

 ---

-## 📂 Status
+## 📂 Project Status

-🧠 Planning phase
+🧠 Planning and architecture
-✅ Architecture being mapped
+✅ Core models and APIs scoped
-📌 First milestone: User Auth + Job + Candidate APIs
+📌 First milestone: User Auth + Jobs + Candidates + Interview Stages

 ---

-## 📣 Contributions / Ideas

-This is an open-ended system—PRs and feature suggestions are welcome, especially from recruiters or hiring managers who want something better.
+## 💬 Contributing & Feedback

+This is a work-in-progress.
+If you're a recruiter, hiring manager, or dev with ideas for making it better, feel free to open an issue or pull request.
+Your feedback is welcome!

 ---